jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resize.rst

 will depend on the server interface; consult the installation page for your provider for more information.

-However, once resources have been relocated, you must tell TLJH to make use of these resources, and verify that the resources have become available.
+However, once resources have been reallocated, you must tell TLJH to make use of these resources, and verify that the resources have become available.

-.. _tljhconf:
+.. _tljh_verify:

 Verifying a Resize
 ==================

 #.
 Once you have resized your server, you will need to tell the JupyterHub to make use of
    these new resources.
-To accomplish this, you will follow the instructions in :ref:`topic/tljh-config` to set memory limits and reload the hub.
-This can be completed using the terminal in the JupyterHub.
-It can also be completed through the terminal.
+To accomplish this, you will follow the instructions in :ref:`topic/tljh-config` to edit :ref:`tljh-set-user-limits`, and reload the hub.
+These steps can be completed using the terminal in the JupyterHub.
+   They can also be completed through the terminal.

 #.
 TLJH configuration options can be verified by viewing the tljh-config output.